 Do I have to provide lunch for my group?

 Yes.
-We do have a water machine.
+We do have a water dispenser which is freely available.
 Please note that due to allergy control we do not allow any nuts to be eaten/brought on-site.

 Do students require special clothing?